Sports and Peace Party

 Inoki met with Saddam Hussein for the release of prisoners from Iraq before the Gulf War.
 As is the traditional gift for a visiting head-of-state, Saddam gave Inoki a pair of golden swords.

 He served in the Diet until 1995, when he failed to win re-election, after accusations of Yakuza involvement and bribery lead to a decline in his popularity.
 His party, however, also fielded candidates in 1998.

 History

-The party was formed in 1989 by wrestler Antonio Inoki, In the upper house election of 1989 Inoki was elected as a member of the House of Councillors via the PR Block system.
-In the 1992 Upper House election, Emoto Mengaki who was active as a pitcher of the Nankai Hawks and the Hanshin Tigers in the 1970s ran for the first place in the proportional district name list, he was elected to the House of Councillors.
+The party was formed in 1989 by wrestler Antonio Inoki.
+In the upper house election of 1989, Inoki was elected as a member of the House of Councillors via the PR Block system.
+In the 1992 Upper House election, Emoto Mengaki, who was active as a pitcher of the Nankai Hawks and the Hanshin Tigers in the 1970s, ran for the first place in the proportional district name list and was elected to the House of Councillors.